Skip to main content

 How do I preserve evidence after a vehicle fire?

 Do not allow the vehicle to be scrapped, crushed, or moved to a junkyard without legal guidance.
-Request that the vehicle be stored in a secure location.
+Request that the vehicle be stored in a covered, secure location.
 Take photographs and video from every angle before anything is touched.
 The fire investigation must be conducted by a qualified origin-and-cause expert before evidence degrades.
 Contact a product liability attorney immediately -- evidence preservation is time-critical in fire cases.

 Who is liable when a vehicle catches fire after an accident in NC?